gregology/gregology.github.io/resume.md

 clippy_help: It looks like you're trying to hire Greg.
 Consider paying him in cheese 🧀
 ---

+## 🎯 Career Goals

+ * Improve the world in line with my [Codex Vitae](/codex)
+ * Use data to solve interesting problems
+ * Never be the smartest person in the room
+ * Lead great teams
+ * Grow and learn though my work

 ## 💼 Work History

 ### 🛍 Senior Data Scientist @ Shopify